Meet the Icons

 Anette Kinslow

 Cora is the founder of a nonprofit dedicated to serving underserved youth through art workshops and community events.
 Her work is rooted in advocacy, education, and creating access to creative expression for the next generation.
 She builds spaces where growth, connection, and opportunity can take shape.
-She will be photographed at the Sandpiper Cove community garden, where her story reflects nurturing, service, and the cultivation of both people and place.
+She was photographed at the Sandpiper Cove community garden, where her story reflects nurturing, service, and the cultivation of both people and place.

 Cora Moore